TaylorClareBurgess/group_project/README.md

-# group_project
  This git project is our first website created for the Code First Girl competition.